hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/106_definition_of_bhakti.md

 the same form as direct perception, is very dear, because it is dear to the Object of such memory perception, he is desired by the Supreme Atman, by him the Supreme Atman is attained.
 This constant remembrance is denoted by the word Bhakti."
-So says Bhagavân Râmânuja in his commentary on the Sutra Athâto Brahma-jijnâsâ (Hence follows a dissertation on Brahman.).
+So says Bhagavān Rāmānuja in his commentary on the Sutra Athāto Brahma-jijnāsā (Hence follows a dissertation on Brahman.).

-In commenting on the Sutra of Patanjali, Ishvara pranidhânâdvâ, i.e. "Or by the worship of the Supreme Lord" — Bhoja says, "Pranidhâna is that sort of Bhakti in which, without seeking results, such as sense-enjoyments etc., all works are dedicated to that Teacher of teachers."
-Bhagavan Vyâsa also, when commenting on the same, defines Pranidhana as "the form of Bhakti by which the mercy of the Supreme Lord comes to the Yogi, and blesses him by granting him his desires".
+In commenting on the Sutra of Patanjali, Ishvara pranidhānādvā, i.e. "Or by the worship of the Supreme Lord" — Bhoja says, "Pranidhāna is that sort of Bhakti in which, without seeking results, such as sense-enjoyments etc., all works are dedicated to that Teacher of teachers."
+Bhagavan Vyāsa also, when commenting on the same, defines Pranidhana as "the form of Bhakti by which the mercy of the Supreme Lord comes to the Yogi, and blesses him by granting him his desires".
-According to Shândilya, "Bhakti is intense love to God."
-The best definition is, however, that given by the king of Bhaktas, Prahlâda:
+According to Shāndilya, "Bhakti is intense love to God."
+The best definition is, however, that given by the king of Bhaktas, Prahlāda:

 या प्रीतिरविवेकानां विषयेष्वनपायिनी।त्वामनुस्मरतः सा मे
 हृदयान्मापसर्पतु॥